Ask a Librarian

 National Bureau of Economic Research Working Papers Series - Abstracts and full-text of the National Bureau of Economic Research's Working Paper Series available on the web.

 United States Law Week - United States Law Week reports weekly on the proceedings, opinions and activities of the United States Supreme Court and other federal courts.
 Contents inlcude Legal News Highlights and Case Alert Highlights.
 The Legal News section contains thorough reviews of developments in the law including pending legislation, rules decisions or reaction to new court decisions.
 The Summary & Analysis section, discusses certain cases in depth.
 Analysis & Perspective provides a more in-depth review of issues in the Legal News.
 The Circuit Split Roundup is a monthly feature describing differences between federal circuit courts of appeals on points of law.
 The Supreme Court Today component of the service is a searchable database of the status of certiorari petitions, full-text Supreme Court opinions, summaries of selected oral arguments, an upcoming oral argument schedule and an annual Review of Term section that analyzes some of the major topics considered that term.
 Authorized users can arrange to receive weekly e-mail summaries of United States Law Week with links to the full-text articles.
-To receive the email, please contact Helen Wohl, Assistant Library Director for Collection Development and Special Collections (305-284-2823).
+To receive the email, please contact Helen Wohl, Assistant Library Director for Collection Development and Acquisitions (305-284-2823).
 For off-campus access, users must use a user name and password.